 Blood tests used to measure cardiac enzymes can take hours to complete, and they suggest only that the heart may have sustained muscle damage.
 An echocardiogram, an ultrasound used to visualize the heart muscle, takes up to an hour.
 An EKG is done in minutes, and it can diagnose a heart attack on the spot.

-Compared to cardiac catheterization, a technique in which a tube is guided into the coronary arteries from a blood vessel in the arm or groin, an EKG is a virtually risk-free procedure with no threat of significant complication.
+Compared to cardiac catheterization, a method in which a tube is guided into the coronary arteries from a blood vessel in the arm or groin, an EKG is a virtually risk-free procedure with no threat of significant complication.

 Painless and Convenient